mrmdlab/Segmenthor/Tutorial.md

 - author: MRMD
 - version: 0.3.0
     - the previous release was trash
+- what's new
+    - undo
+    - user can specify `mask_path` in `config.json`
+- what to expect for the next version
+    - powered by the latest deep learning model, quality of MRI images acquired with fewer averages can be greatly improved, and hence acquisition time can be reduced.

 ### reminder
 - **Disable Chinese input method, if any, before using this software**